LSBF in the Headlines

 LSBF Canada and British Columbia Institute of Technology (BCIT) partnership

-With the launch of a new, exclusive programme in the Canadian market, the new partnership between LSBF Canada and British Columbia Institute of Technology (BCIT) has been covered by in major Canadian and UK online media, including Yahoo UK, Ewallstreet, Businessmax and Globe Advisor.
+With the launch of a new, exclusive programme in the Canadian market, the new partnership between LSBF Canada and British Columbia Institute of Technology (BCIT) has been covered by in major Canadian and UK online media, including Yahoo UK, Ewallstreet, Businessmax, Globe Advisor, Education Investor and The PIE News.

 Partnership with Liverpool FC